9 min lectura mínima

 You can also buy Chunghwa SIM cards at retail stores across Taiwan or pre-order online through KKday and Klook for easy pickup.

-You can pick up a SIM card as soon you land:
+You can pick up a SIM card as soon as you arrive.

 Taoyuan Airport (TPE): Terminal 1 arrival area, near the escalators to the street level, and Terminal 2 arrival area